Italian cake Recipes like Cream Cake and Others

 ITALIAN RUM CAKE RECIPE

-Many of the Italian cake recipes do not have frosting but this is one that does; a butter rum frosting.
+This Italian cake recipes is topped with a butter rum frosting.

 • 6 Eggs at room temperature